 2010 – In The Beginning (23 Corvettes)

-It had to start somewhere and ours started in 2010.
+But like many car shows, it had to start somewhere and ours started in 2010.
 My wife Jane came to me and observed that our Mid-West Corvette club, while doing a great job of creating charity events to raise funds for our local Children’s Charities, did so on our own and mainly kept to the confines of the club.
 She suggested we attempt to interact with another Corvette club and share each other’s successes and ideas.
 I said “go for it” and she contacted the Cedar Rapids Corvette club and they were all for having a social meeting.
 Each club got as many of their members as they could together and we each planned our own drive-outs that would end up in the Amana Colonies, Iowa for lunch and a “meet and greet”.
 Our club had 9 cars and the Cedar Rapids Corvette Club had 14 cars… Needless to say we had a great time, shared our event ideas, and admired each other’s Corvettes.
 Parting ways, both clubs felt good about the interaction.

 2011 – Grand Harbor – Dubuque, Iowa (66 Corvettes)